aivangogh/mydoctorsnote-clone/README.md

-Time Spend: More than 6 hours
+Time Spend: More than 12 hours

-PS: Can't work because of power outage :v